BatsResearch/self-jailbreaking/README.md

 | scripts/selfjb_detect/selfjb_detect.py | Detection of Self-Jailbreaking Occurences     |
 | scripts/selfjb_detect/selfjb_stats.py | Stats of Self-Jailbreaking Occurences     |

+Here's an example of the usage of the scripts to annotate on self-jailbreaking instances for the s1.1-7B model.

 ```bash
 python3 ./scripts/inference/vllm_gen_s1.py --model_name "simplescaling/s1.1-7B"